 TA 29827 33777 [RO11] – 6

-Intact but exposed on another thin beach [22 September 2016].
+Intact but exposed by another thin beach [22 September 2016].

 TA 29827 33777 [RO11] – 7